 Task focus This task assesses the ability to understand the main idea of very short texts.
-Items may also assess the test takers' awareness of grammar and lexico-grammatical structures (only for computer-based adaptive test).
-Task type and format The test taker reads short texts (e.g. signs, notices, messages) and chooses the option that best describes each situation or best fills the gap.
-Each short text is followed by three-option multiple choice items - A, B or C. No. of questions and scores Eight short texts in LTE A1-B1 paper-based test, with one mark for each correct response.
-Seven short texts LTE A1-C2 paper-based test, with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
-Language focus per level N/A Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test
+Task type and format The test taker reads short texts (e.g., signs, notices, messages) and chooses the option that best describes each situation.
+Each short text is followed by three-option multiple-choice items - A, B or C. No. of questions and scores Eight short texts in the LTE A1-B1 paper-based test, with one mark for each correct response.
+Seven short texts in the LTE A1-C2 paper-based test, with one mark for each correct response.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test